jejje/gravatar/README.md

 # Gravatar
 This package is part of a simple tutorial from [JejjE's network](http://jejje.net "JejjE's network") and and will give you a few simple methods you can call to get a users Gravatar image.
+[Read the Tutorial here](http://jejje.net/create-your-own-laravel-5-package-part-1/)

 ## Installation
 First you'll need to pull in the package via composer